Why Does My Mouse Keep Freezing? 15 Easy Fixes

 ↪ Roll Back Mouse Drivers

-To troubleshoot mouse issues, you can also roll back your drivers to a previous version to test if the problem persists.
+To troubleshoot mouse issues, you can also roll back your drivers to a previous version to see if the problem persists.
 If your mouse recently started freezing despite no prior issues, an update might be the culprit.
 In such cases, reverting to a previous driver version that was stable for you could help diagnose and potentially resolve the issue.
 Here’s how to roll back mouse drivers:

 Select Properties